dwmkerr/angular-memory-leaks/article/README.md

 ### Three Golden Rules

-> Rule 1: Understand lifecycle
+> Rule 1: Understand the framework and lifecycle.

 If you are using a framework like AngularJS, you **must** understand the lifecycle of the objects you are dealing with.
 Unless you understand how the framework tries to clean up, you may make mistakes that stop it from working.